 Under President Trump, BLM sought to dismantle protections for sage-grouse habitat in order to expand oil and gas leasing and production in the west.
 BLM first announced on Oct.
 5, 2017 that it would rescind the 2015 proposal to withdraw roughly 10 million acres from development.
 The agency then proceeded to streamline oil and gas lease sales in sage-grouse territory (a federal judge later struck down the revised process for failing to go through notice-and-comment); abandon the 2015 management plans by shifting management responsibilities to the states; and open vast swaths of previously protected land to oil and gas leasing.

 On Day 1, President Biden took two actions to facilitate the restoration of sage-grouse protections.
 First, Biden issued an Executive Order requiring the Secretary of the Interior to review BLM’s land use planning efforts for the management of Greater Sage-Grouse habitat on public lands in seven western states.
 Second, the Department of the Interior temporarily suspended all onshore oil and gas leasing for 60 days, including leases that would have been issued in sage-grouse habitat.
 On Feb.
-11, 2021, a federal judge overturned BLM’s rescission of the 2015 plan, holding BLM’s failure to provide a “reasoned explanation” for the rescission violated the Administrative Procedure Act (APA).
+11, 2021, a federal judge overturned BLM’s rescission of the 2015 plan, finding that BLM’s failure to provide a “reasoned explanation” for the rescission violated the Administrative Procedure Act (APA).

 May 7, 2001 In response to a petition, the US Fish & Wildlife Service determines that the Columbia Basin population of greater sage-grouse warrants stand-alone listing under the Endangered Species Act, but that the listing is “precluded by higher priority listing actions.”